 - You can add criteria to DefaultExclusion to exclude nodenames where UCT-C TAP is not launched.
-If Master node(s) does not have UCT-C TAP, add master node names to DefaultExclusion. - During the upgrade to Version 6.10, GigaVUE-FM will automatically remove the Host Network criteria from the DefaultExclusion Source Selector and will add the Host Network Enabled Exclusion Criteria by default to all the existing policies.
+If Master node(s) does not have UCT-C TAP, add master node names to DefaultExclusion. - During the upgrade from version less than 6.10, GigaVUE-FM will automatically remove the Host Network criteria from the DefaultExclusion Source Selector and will add the Host Network Enabled Exclusion Criteria by default to all the existing policies.